SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 ### listings.json

-All internships (from Simplify and contributors) are stored in `.github/scripts/listings.json.` A list entry for an internship might look like the following:
+All internships (from Simplify and contributors) are stored in `.github/scripts/listings.json.` This file can be edited manually (if you are being careful) or through a github action by approving an issue (see below).
+A list entry for an internship might look like the following:

 ```json
 [